dylanR33/unity-test-fixture-setup/README.md

 ### Test Runner Files
-Test runner files should be named the same as the test file whos tests are being ran however postpended with '_Runner'
+Test runner files should be named the same as the test file whos tests are being ran however postpended with 'Runner'

-For example, a test file TestSomeFile.c should have a test runner file named TestSomeFile_Runner.c
+For example, a test file TestSomeFile.c should have a test runner file named TestSomeFileRunner.c